 Firepower devices include a Firepower CLI that runs on top of Linux.
 You can create internal users on devices using the CLI.
-You can establish external users on FTD devices using the FMC.
-For detailed information about the management UIs, see Firepower System User Interfaces.
+You can establish external users on threat defense devices using the management center.

 Caution

 Users with CLI Config level access can access the Linux shell using the expert command, and obtain sudoers privileges in the Linux shell, which can present a security risk.
 For system security reasons, we strongly recommend: